ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 - Replication must be operational on the nodes where DDL Synchronization is performed.
 - The table names on both local and remote nodes for DDL Synchronization must match.
 - The table partition names on both local and remote nodes for DDL Synchronization must match.
-- The username for replication target users must be the same for DDL Synchronization.
+- The owner names of tables on both local and remote nodes for DDL Synchronization must match.
 - Only one node can perform DDL Synchronization at a time.
 - The values of the REPLICATION_DDL_ENABLE and REPLICATION_DDL_ENABLE_LEVEL properties must be identical for each node.
 - The Altibase Server version(5 digits) must be the same.